Liman, Novi Sad: History

-Name Origin
+Etymology

 The origin of the word Liman comes from Ancient Greek (λιμένας), which means bay or harbour.
 With the expansion of the Ottoman Empire to the western and northern shores of the Black Sea, the word spread by the Turks to eventually enter the Bulgarian, Romanian, Ukrainian, Russian and Serbian language vocabularies.
 The word Liman denotes places in the river flow with a peaceful flow, where the water appears to be standing, usually formed where gravel has been extracted, or places where the river maelstrom follows the bottom of the river bed.
 In Serbian areas, the word denoted lakes and ponds, with sandbanks, formed in the bays of the Danube.